Site Overlay

 Are you solving the right problem?

-We all come across different situations that we interpret as a “problem to solve”.
 The ability of solving problems seems to be hard-wired into our brain, in our biology.
 It is something we all know how to do.
 It is fantastic and has led to many innovations over the years.
-By identifying problems to solve, we can come up with solutions to overcome the problem.
-This leads to development of new ideas that solve the problem and make our lives easier.
+By identifying problems to solve, we can come up with solutions to overcome the problems.
+This leads to development of new ideas that solves the problems and this makes our lives easier.
 It is all good and a real superpower we have.
-However, the root cause of the problem we see before us is not always the one we at first see.
-And that makes a whole difference.
+However, the root cause of the problem is not always what we may believe at first sight.
+And that can make a whole difference to our abilities to solve the problem.

-Someone who belived this, was Steve Jobs who claimed that you cannot ask your users what they need, because as a user you don’t know what you need until you see it.
+Someone who believed this, was Steve Jobs who claimed that you cannot ask your users what they need, because as a user you don’t know what you need until you see it.
 This may be controversial and to some extent it is, but I believe he has a point.
 Why?
 Because as humans, we tend to see problems through the lens of what we know of today.
 Most often, we do not have the ability to think of solutions that go beyond this space.
 And to find the true solutions, this is what is needed.
 Let me give you a historic example.

-When the high-rise buildings were built in New York in the early 20th century one manager of such building started to get complains from the tenants about the elevators.
+When the high-rise buildings were built in New York in the early 20th century a manager of such building started to get complains from the tenants about the elevators.
 People said that the elevators were riding too slow.
 At peak times it took forever to get up and down from your floor.
 This was unacceptable.
 The tenants of the buildings were threatening to move out.
-Clearly this was a massive hit for the business and something had to be done.
+Clearly this was a massive problem for the business and something had to be done.

 The manager went to the engineers and asked them to find a way to speed up the elevators.
 The engineers looked for solutions but found none.
-The only alternative they could see was to replace them with new ones, but this was too costly and was not doable for the business.
+The only alternative they could see was to replace them with completely new ones, but this would be too costly and was not an option at the time.
 What to do?
-The manager gathered his team and among the staff was a fresh psychology graduate.
-The graduate found it interesting that people were complaining about the speed after waiting only for a short time.
+The manager gathered his team and among the staff was a recent psychology graduate.
+The graduate looked at the situation and found it interesting that people were complaining about the speed after waiting only for a short time.
 Why, he asked?
 After conducting a small study he came up with a solution: Install mirrors.

-This was a very different idea and quite strange.
+This was a very different idea and quite odd at the time.
 But it was a quick and cheap solution and it was put to test.
 Mirrors were installed next to the elevators and inside the cabins.
 What happened?
-The complaints suddenly stopped.
+The complaints from the tenants suddenly stopped.
 People were now happy with the elevators!
-It turned out that people had been bored waiting for the elevators and having nothing to do while waiting.
-The mirrors solved the issue and people needed no longer perceive the elevators as too slow.
+It turned out that people had been bored waiting for the elevators and had nothing to do while waiting.
+The mirrors solved this issue and people no longer perceived the elevators as too slow.
 So by defining the problem differently, a cheap solution was found and the business saved.
 Cool, don’t you think?

 Mirrors inside an elevator – a result of defining the right problem